Austin Slater Player Props: Giants vs. Reds

 Austin Slater At The Plate

-- Slater is batting .333 with three doubles, three home runs and 10 walks.
+- Slater has three doubles, four home runs and 10 walks while hitting .333.

-- Slater has driven home a run in eight games this season (23.5%), including more than one RBI in 8.8% of his games and producing three or more of his team's runs on one occasion..
+- Slater has driven home a run in nine games this year (25.7%), including more than one RBI in 8.6% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.